Lorekeeper49/Loki-s-Point-and-Click/README.md

 This is a proper working Point-and-Click system that you can use for certain sections of your Ren'Py game, or you could use it for the entire game too if you want.

+If you have any issues or suggestions for what should be added to these scripts and assets or the information area, list them in the issues tab

 ## Copyright policy

 All of my scripts and assets are operated under the same copyright policy: you may use, edit, and redistribute these scripts and assets as you please, the only thing I ask for is that you credit me by name, "Lorekeeper49".
 If you don't follow this policy, you can and will get flagged for stealing, so please cooperate and give me some credit for my hard work in making something useful for your games.